By Martin Brungard

 3. Minerals and Beer Styles

 The historic beer styles that have developed around the world were sometimes the result of the water conditions present in that area.
-Prior to the understanding, measurement, and ability to adjust water chemistry, beer styles had to suit the local water.
+Prior to the understanding, measurement, and ability to adjust water chemistry, beer styles evolved to suit the local water.
 Typically, dark-colored beer styles developed in areas with high RA water and light-colored beer styles developed in areas with low RA water.

 Additionally, ions affecting beer flavor perception in the local water also influenced beer styles.
 For instance, malty styles tended to be found in areas with low sulfate concentrations while hoppy styles tend to be found in areas with elevated sulfate concentrations.